 Don't Get What You Like.
 Get What's In Demand!

-What I am going to discuss is that most comic investors buy purely on the investment factor.
+What I am going to discuss is most comic investors can buy purely on the investment factor or not.
 Sure, I like Spider-Man, and I like the X-Men also.
-I will get investment comics from those two titles, but I do it purely on investment criteria.
+I will get investment comics from those two titles, but I can do it purely on investment criteria.

-For example, I got a copy of Giant Size X-Men #1 a few years back purely as a calculated investment pick.
+For example, I got a copy of Giant-Size X-Men #1 a few years back purely as a calculated investment pick.
 I didn't read it.
 In fact, I stored it in a comic box, marinating it just a bit before I send it off to get it CGC graded.
 Had I read the story before?
 Yes, in a reprint comic.
 Do not get me wrong.
 I am a big fan of the X-Men and I do collect them also.
 I am just saying that I sometimes invest in comics that I love and collect.
 It's not always a one-size-fits-all type of deal when it comes to comic investing or comic collecting.

 Now, I'm not a big fan of Iron Fist, but I bought his 1st appearance in Marvel Premiere #15.
 I knew that key issues from both the silver and bronze age comics were being sought out, so I figured I better get this one before it becomes ridiculously expensive a few decades from now.